christc4/websites-2024/avsbq.org/dream/browser.md

 - No-features

-That's right, I don't want bookmarks, tabs, history.
-I want it all managed externally.
+That's right, I don't want bookmarks, tabs, history, no address bar I want it all managed externally.
+Even keybindings.
+All I want my browser to do is view HTML/CSS pages and work with Javascript.
 This is a given but also no "user reports" for bugs/crashes etc, I want to be able to individually submit an issue on the git page.
+Sort of like how you can patch the suckless terminal to support scrollback, I'd like that in my browser but without the patch.
+I don't want anything baked in the code.

+### Technical aspects&hellip;

+Gtk or Qt?
+I'd like it written in golang.

 ### Browsers that almost made the mark